 A change such as this may necessitate that your employees work more hours or take on more responsibilities for the same or less compensation.

 Over time, your team may feel that they’re being treated unfairly and may resort to time theft to recoup what they feel they rightly earned.

 How Does Time Theft Occur?

-Ghosting, also known as buddy punching, is when one employee (employee A) clocks in for another employee (employee B) who is not actually at work.
+As we touched on earlier in this article, ghosting, also known as buddy punching, is when one employee (employee A) clocks in for another employee (employee B) who is not actually at work.

 Sometimes employee B is just running late and doesn’t want to get in trouble.
 But other times, employee B may not show up for work at all while still getting paid for a full eight hours.
 That can mean a significant loss in productivity for that employee and for the business as a whole.

 One of the most common forms of time theft has to do with taking longer-than-usual breaks.
 If a mandatory break is 15 minutes, employee B might leave 10 minutes early and come back 10 minutes late.
 That’s 20 extra minutes of lost work that you, the employer, are paying for.

 If employee B does that every workday for a five-day week, you’re paying him for almost two hours he didn’t work.
 Extend that out to a month (four or five weeks) and you’ll wind up paying employee B for eight to 10 hours of work he never did.

 Time theft can occur even when employees are at work, clocked in, and doing what they’re supposed to be doing.
 In this case, theft happens when they make or take personal calls, check their email, IM or text with their friends, and basically do something other than work-related activities.

 Some employers allow these diversions up to a point, but when the time spent on non-work related tasks starts to exceed 10 to 15 minutes in a day, you might consider it time theft.